TI-Toolkit/tokens-wiki/tokens/checkTmr(.md

 <tt><kbd><b>2nd</b></kbd></tt>, <kbd>catalog</kbd>, `checkTmr(`
 <hr>

-The <tt>checkTmr(</tt> command is used together with the <tt><a href="/starttmr">startTmr</a></tt> command to determine how much time has elapsed since the timer was started on the TI-84+/SE calculators.
+The <tt>checkTmr(</tt> command is used together with the <tt><a href="startTmr.md">startTmr</a></tt> command to determine how much time has elapsed since the timer was started on the TI-84+/SE calculators.
 In particular, it returns the number of seconds since the built-in timer was started.
-An application of these commands is [timing](/timings) different commands or pieces of code, as well as countdowns in games, or a time-based score (such as in Minesweeper).
+An application of these commands is [timing](timings) different commands or pieces of code, as well as countdowns in games, or a time-based score (such as in Minesweeper).

-To use the timer, you first store <tt>startTmr</tt> to a [variable](/variables) (usually, a real variable) whenever you want the count to start.
+To use the timer, you first store <tt>startTmr</tt> to a [variable](variables) (usually, a real variable) whenever you want the count to start.
 Now, whenever you want to check the elapsed time, you can use checkTmr( with the variable from above, giving you the number of seconds that have passed.
 Using <tt>checkTmr(</tt> doesn't stop the timer, you can do it as many times as you want to.

 In the case of Minesweeper, for example, you would store <tt>startTmr</tt> to, for example, <tt>T</tt>, after setting up and displaying the board, display the result of <tt>checkTmr(T)</tt> in the game's key-reading loop, and store <tt>checkTmr(T)</tt> to the player's score if he wins.